knpuniversity/blog/symfony-reproducer.md

 1. Search the [symfony/symfony](https://github.com/symfony/symfony) repository for keywords related to your problem.
    It's possible this bug has already been reported and maybe a fix is already in progress.
-2. Ask about your issue in the `#support` channel on the [Symfony Slack](https://symfony.com/slack).
-This can be a good way to confirm the bug or perhaps get ideas for a workaround.
-3. Do you think you know how to fix the issue?
+2. Do you think you know how to fix the issue?
 Open a PR!
 See the [Symfony documentation](https://symfony.com/doc/current/contributing/code/pull_requests.html) to help with this.
    Add a test if possible, it helps a *ton* to get the PR merged!
-4. Not sure how to fix?
+3. Not sure how to fix?
 Yea, bug fixes are hard.
 Are you able to create a failing test?
 If so, same as the above step, create a PR that demonstrates the bug in a failing test.
 Even if it doesn't include a fix, it's highly likely it will get reviewed and confirmed.
 You'll also likely get tips on how to fix!
-5. Still no luck?
+4. Still no luck?
 No worries: creating a fix or even a failing test can be tricky!

 At this point, you should open a [bug report issue](https://github.com/symfony/symfony/issues/new/choose).